 After the data is accepted we move along to the Source Transformation.
 In the eiConsole we always treat data as XML for logical mapping purposes.
-To do this with an ANSI X12 transaction, we first need to convert it using a Transformation Module.
+To do this with an ASC X12 transaction, we first need to convert it using a Transformation Module.
 Since EDI is typically a specialized version of a Delimited or Fixed-Width file, we choose the Delimited and Fixed-Width File Transformation Module.

 The File Specification Editor allows us to describe the structure of the EDI file, or any other Delimited or Fixed-Width file that we want to parse into XML, or generate from XML.
-Here, on the left hand side, we see a representation of the ANSI 850 transaction.
+Here, on the left hand side, we see a representation of the ASC 850 transaction.